- Province: Western Cape

 - Municipality: Bergrivier:

-Goedverwacht showcases a charming and historic character with its whitewashed thatched homes featuring brightly painted windows and doors.
-Fruit trees and gardens line the main road, adding to the town’s tranquil and scenic appeal.
+Goedverwacht showcases an interesting historic character with its whitewashed thatched homes featuring brightly painted windows and doors.
+Fruit trees and gardens line the main road

 The postal code for Goedverwacht is 7323.
 (Streets) and 7323.(Boxes)